Discover Louis D. Brandeis School of Law

-The Brandeis School of Law is located on the Belknap Campus, just five minutes from downtown.
+The Louis D. Brandeis School of Law is located on the Belknap Campus, just five minutes from downtown.
 Louisville offers a wealth of entertainment and recreation, including a nationally renowned arts scene.
 Known for Churchill Downs and a picturesque waterfront on the Ohio River, Louisville has been ranked in the top ten metropolitan places to live and top ten places to practice law.
 The theatre and symphony have international reputations.
 The university campus is safe, with abundant greenery and open space.
-The renowned J.B.
-Speed Art Museum is a two-minute walk from the law school.
 Kentucky’s picturesque “bluegrass” country, lakes and forests provide accessible opportunities for recreation.

 Belknap Campus is considered the university's main campus.
 At 274 acres, it is home to seven of the 12 academic colleges (and a cast of Auguste Rodin's The Thinker statue).
 The campus proper also includes the football stadium (Papa John's Cardinal Stadium), softball stadium (Owsley B. Frazier Cardinal Park), Cardinal Track and Soccer Stadium, Bass-Rudd Tennis Center, and the baseball stadium (Jim Patterson Stadium).

 The Brandeis Legacy.
 He gave his books, his papers, his money, his time and – ultimately – his last remains to the law school in his native city.
 He had a vision for legal education.
 His name was Louis Dembitz Brandeis.
 Today, the law school believed to be America’s fifth oldest in continuous operation is graced by his name.
 The Louis D. Brandeis School of Law is a free-standing building, independent of other units on campus.
 The law building has over 82,000 sq ft, more than half of which constitutes the law library.
 The building features modern classrooms and wireless technology throughout, with plenty of space for learning, studying, and relaxing.